 In his earlier career, Salzberg was a lead client service partner and tax partner of the Deloitte U.S. member firm and became an acknowledged authority in the areas of personal tax and partnership tax matters.
 In this role, he directly served the CXOs of many large clients, helping them with their personal tax and financial planning needs, as well as partnerships and corporations, mostly law firms or merger and acquisition specialists.

-Known in the marketplace for his commitment to education, building opportunities for tomorrow’s leaders, and fostering diversity within the workplace, Salzberg serves as Chairman of the Board of College Summit, previously served as Chairman of the United Way Worldwide Board of Trustees and is a chair emeritus of the YMCA of Greater New York.
-He is a regular contributor to the LinkedIn Influencers blog, writing about topics such as leadership, career development, and education.
+Known in the marketplace for his commitment to education and fostering diversity within the workplace, Salzberg previously served as Chairman of the Board of College Summit, Chairman of the United Way Worldwide Board of Trustees, and is a chair emeritus of the YMCA of Greater New York.
+He is a regular contributor to the LinkedIn Influencers blog, writing about topics such as leadership, career development and education.

 Life at Deloitte